ReGlove: A Soft Pneumatic Glove for Activities of Daily Living Assistance via Wrist-Mounted Vision: EXPERIMENTAL RESULTS

 \subsubsection{Activities of Daily Living (ADL)}

-On a subset of \SI{27.00}{} ADL tasks based on Matheus \& Dollar \cite{matheus2010}, the system achieved a mean performance score of \textbf{$\SI{2.65}{} \pm \SI{0.28}{}$} out of \SI{3.00}{} (\SI{0.00}{}=failed, \SI{3.00}{}=excellent).
+On a subset of \SI{27.00}{} daily living tasks based on Matheus \& Dollar \cite{matheus2010}, the system achieved a mean performance score of \textbf{$\SI{2.65}{} \pm \SI{0.28}{}$} out of \SI{3.00}{} (\SI{0.00}{}=failed, \SI{3.00}{}=excellent).
 The system excelled at tasks involving power or tripod grasps (pouring liquids, manipulating utensils) but struggled with fine manipulation requiring precise fingertip control (unwrapping tablets, rotating small bolts).
+A comparative analysis of execution times for these tasks is shown in Fig. \ref{fig:adl_performance}.

 Multi-phase operations revealed limitations in sequential grasp switching, highlighting the need for more sophisticated control hierarchies.
 Complete task-by-task results are provided in supplementary materials (Table S-IV, Figure S2).